PerkinElmer posts 2014 EPS forecast in line with Street view

-(Reuters) - Scientific instruments maker PerkinElmer Inc (PKI.N) on Thursday reported a higher-than-expected fourth quarter profit and forecast 2014 earnings in line with current Wall Street estimates.
+Jan 30 (Reuters) - Scientific instruments maker PerkinElmer Inc on Thursday reported a higher-than-expected fourth quarter profit and forecast 2014 earnings in line with current Wall Street estimates.

 The company, which also sells medical diagnostic equipment, such as for prenatal screening, and environmental testing products, sees full-year earnings of $2.40 to $2.45 per share, excluding special items.
 Analysts on average are looking for $2.42 per share.